AxsKramer/infinite-scroll-project/README.md

-# infinite-scroll-project
+# Infinite Scroll Project
-Infinite Scroll Project in Javascript
+Infinite Scroll Project in Javascript using unsplash api to get random photos.